rychannel/vps-backups/README.md

 CRON'
 ```

-Backups will be written under `/var/backups/docker-mysql/<timestamp>/` with one `.sql` per database.
+Backups will be written under `/var/backups/docker-mysql/` with one `.sql` per database name.